verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_images.md

 ```

 {{% alert title="Note" color="primary" %}}
 Here we use the `linux` tag of the hello-world image instead of using `latest` again.
+Avoid using the `latest` tag in production settings, as it can lead to unexpected behavior if the image updates.
+Always specify a version.
 {{% /alert %}}

 To see the images that have been downloaded to your computer type: